-Business Challenges (4) - Process Flexibility and Cost
+Business Challenge 4 - Flexibility

-- A process originally designed for one purpose... - ...needs to change to meet new requirements
+- A process was originally designed for one purpose... - ...
+It then needed to change to meet new requirements

-- Being able to respond rapidly to internal and external challenges by easily leveraging or modifying existing services gives a competitive advantage - WebSphere MQ can help achieve this.
+- Being able to respond rapidly to internal and external challenges by rapidly modifying existing services gives a competitive advantage. - WebSphere MQ can help achieve this.